citp/privacy-policy-historical/b/bi/bir/birminghampost.net.md

-> *The following text is extracted and transformed from the birminghampost.net privacy policy that was archived on 2008-05-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080503170404id_/http%3A//www.birminghampost.net/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the birminghampost.net privacy policy that was archived on 2008-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217163232id_/http%3A//www.birminghampost.net/privacy-policy) for the most accurate reproduction.*

 # Privacy Statement - Birmingham Post

-## PRIVACY POLICY IN RELATION TO ALL WEB SITE SERVICES OFFERED BY MIDLAND NEWSPAPERS LIMITED ON THIS WEB SITE
+## PRIVACY POLICY IN RELATION TO ALL WEB SITE SERVICES OFFERED BY TRINITY MIRROR MIDLANDS LIMITED ON THIS WEB SITE

 We are committed to: